 As early as the second episode, Winston for Coach (due to Wayans contract with Happy Endings).
 Both are the Token Minority and with a heavy sports background.
 By virtue of how little we knew of Coach, Winston does have a more defined personality and a much different relationship with Jess (Coach would inadvertently make her cry by taking the direct approach; in contrast, Winston is less upfront and comforted her when she was upset with the others).

 Lampshaded in "The Landlord" by Remy, who refers to Winston as Coach.

 In universe, Jess believes that Jenn, Paul's girlfriend after her, is "Asian me" due to the two women's obvious similarities.
 Ultimately, she decides she was something Paul happened upon on his way to Jenn, his true love.

 Take a Third Option: Schmidt has to choose between Cece and Elizabeth.
 Or he can secretly date them both.
 It ends horribly.

-Take That, Critics!: When Nick's new girlfriend Julia makes dismissive comments about Jess's "whole thing" (meaning her sweet/cute/feminine style and demeanor), Jess mounts a defense that can be clearly seen as one of these toward those who have criticized the character (and Zooey Deschanel herself) as excessively twee.
+Take That, Critics!: When Nick's new girlfriend Julia makes dismissive comments about Jess's "whole thing" (meaning her sweet/cute/feminine style and demeanor), Jess mounts a defense that can be clearly seen as one of these toward those who have criticized the character (and Zooey Deschanel herself) as excessively twee and girly.